FloatLab

 Financial assistance provided by the Commonwealth of Pennsylvania, Honorable Josh Shapiro, Governor.

-Support also provided by the William Penn Foundation; the City of Philadelphia: Cherelle Parker, Mayor, Jamie R. Gauthier, City Council 3rd District, Susan Slawson, Parks & Recreation Commissioner; the Philadelphia Housing Authority through the Department of Housing & Urban Development Choice Neighborhoods Initiative Planning and Action Grant program; The Albert M. Greenfield Foundation; the Institute of Museum and Library Services; the John S. and James L. Knight Foundation; the Hess Foundation; the 25th Century Foundation; Bank of America; the Kligerman Family; Elizabeth Sterling; the National Oceanic and Atmospheric Administration Coastal Zone Management; and the National Endowment for the Arts.
+Support also provided by the William Penn Foundation; the City of Philadelphia: Cherelle Parker, Mayor, Jamie R. Gauthier, City Council 3rd District, Susan Slawson, Parks & Recreation Commissioner; the Philadelphia Housing Authority through the Department of Housing & Urban Development Choice Neighborhoods Initiative Planning and Action Grant program; The Albert M. Greenfield Foundation; the Institute of Museum and Library Services; the John S. and James L. Knight Foundation; the Hess Foundation; the 25th Century Foundation; the Another Light Foundation; Bank of America; the Kligerman Family; Elizabeth Sterling; the National Oceanic and Atmospheric Administration Coastal Zone Management; the National Endowment for the Arts; and HRP Impact Foundation.

 Partner